Bridging Continents: Inbound Investment from Japan to Australia

 Healthcare sector completed deals

 In the Healthcare sector in Australia, there were 14 M&A deals with investments from Japan in the past decade.
-Some of the most significant transactions have been included below.
+Some of the most recent and significant transactions have been included below.

 Astec Co., Ltd